testit-tms/adapters-js/testit-adapter-codecept/README.md

     * `testRunId` - id of the created test run in TMS instance. `testRunId` is optional.
 If it is not provided, it is created automatically.

     * `testRunName` - parameter for specifying the name of test run in TMS instance. `testRunName` is optional.
 If it is not provided, it is created automatically.

+    * `adapterMode` - adapter mode.
+Default value - 0.
+The adapter supports following modes:
+      * 0 - in this mode, the adapter filters tests by test run ID and configuration ID, and sends the results to the test run.
+      * 1 - in this mode, the adapter sends all results to the test run without filtering.
+      * 2 - in this mode, the adapter creates a new test run and sends results to the new test run.

+    * `automaticCreationTestCases` - mode of automatic creation test cases.
+Default value - false.
+The adapter supports following modes:
+       * true - in this mode, the adapter will create a test case linked to the created autotest (not to the updated autotest).
+       * false - in this mode, the adapter will not create a test case.

 ### Methods